khuldraeseth/challenges/README.md

 after making changes locally (say you solved the challenge, YAY!)in case you want to push the changes to the master repository, type in:

-git status (this should tell you thet you're on the branch master, if it doesn't, don't panic, share a screenshot of what it says in the grup and someone will help you)
+git status (this should tell you that you're on the branch master, if it doesn't, don't panic, share a screenshot of what it says in the grup and someone will help you)

 git add .
-git commit -m"specify in a few words what is your commit about here" git push origin
+git commit -m"specify in a few words what is your commit about here" git push origin master

 Aaaand you're all set!
 You're killin it!!! ̿̿ ̿̿ ̿̿ ̿'̿'\̵͇̿̿\з= ( ▀ ͜͞ʖ▀) =ε/̵͇̿̿/’̿’̿ ̿ ̿̿ ̿̿ ̿̿